Clifton's Cafeteria: Branches

-Circa 1939, the WPA-sponsored American Guide Series Los Angeles guidebook described the chain thusly: "Clifton’s Brookdale, 648 S. Broadway, and Clifton's Cafeteria of the Golden Rule, 618 S. Olive St. Organ music and singing attendants.
-A novel feature at both places is the bulletin board just outside the entrance, where listings are displayed for employment, barter, sightseeing, and appeals for congenial friendship.
-At Brookdale a 'country' atmosphere has been created with artificial trees, vines, brook, and waterfall.
-Inexpensive."

-Founding branch: Clifton's Pacific Seas
+Pacific Seas

-In 1931, Clinton leased a "distressed" cafeteria location at 618 South Olive Street in Los Angeles and founded what his customers referred to as "The Cafeteria of the Golden Rule".
+In 1931, Clinton leased a distressed cafeteria location at 618 South Olive Street in Los Angeles and founded what his customers referred to as "The Cafeteria of the Golden Rule".
 Patrons were obliged to pay only what they felt was fair, according to a neon sign that flashed "PAY WHAT YOU WISH."
 The cafeteria, at the western terminus of U.S. Route 66, was notable for serving people of all races, and was included in The Negro Motorist Green Book.

 In 1939, the founders of Clifton's remodeled the restaurant to change it from a conventional dining establishment to a more exotic setting and renamed it "Clifton's Pacific Seas".
 The exterior and interior were decorated with 12 waterfalls, volcanic rock, and tropical foliage.
 Tiki historian Sven Kirsten claims it had a "sherbert-gushing volcano".

 Brightly illuminated in the evening, it became a mecca for tourists and Angelenos alike, often being referred to in the same category as other prominent landmarks of downtown Los Angeles, such as Angels Flight, Olvera Street, and Pershing Square.
 Initially, the Los Angeles Architectural Commission was so unhappy with the facade and the decor that they threatened suit.

 One of the many interior themes of the Pacific Seas included "The Garden" as a setting done in the period AD 33.
 The Garden was first conceived by Clifford E. Clinton in 1943 as an interpretation of the famous artist Heinrich Hofmann's Christ in Gethsemane.
 Clinton commissioned sculptor Marshall Lakey to fashion a life-sized figure of Christ, kneeling in prayer.
 The mural behind Christ, depicting the city of Jerusalem and the Garden of Gethsemane was painted by artist Einar C. Petersen.

 Clifton's Pacific Seas was visited by Jack Kerouac who wrote in On the Road of visiting "a cafeteria downtown which was decorated to look like a grotto, with metal tits spurting everywhere and great impersonal stone buttockses belonging to deities and soapy Neptune.
 People ate lugubrious meals around the waterfalls, their faces green with marine sorrow".